bibleexchange/courses/homiletics-1/en/200_qualifications-of-the-preacher.md

 ## He must be clean in life

-> II Corinthians 6:17&mdash;Wherefore come out from among them, and be ye separate, saith the Lord, and touch not the unclean thing; and I will receive you.

 ### The preacher must live a separated life

-It is essential that the preacher live a clean life.
+It is essential that the preacher live a clean life (II Cor.
+6:17).
 The Old Testament Priests were sanctified for the Lord’s service.
-The word sanctified means to be set apart or separated for God’s service.
+The word _sanctified_ means to be set apart or separated for God’s service.
 God requires that a man of God be separated from the world.
 Jesus was anointed by God above others because He loved righteousness, and hated iniquity (Hebrews 1:9).
 The preacher’s heart must be toward the things of God, and not towards the world.
 The power of God comes only through a clean life.

 ### The preacher must keep a good testimony